 In January 2016, I quit a “great” job in fashion.

 I had been living in New York for almost four years, was burnt-out and knew that I wanted to somehow work in the field of Personal Development.
-It was time for change.
-But I couldn’t really tell what that looked like yet.
+It was time for a career change, but I didn’t know what that looked like.

 I went to Costa Rica because the health and wellness industry was booming, and so it felt like the place to be.
 I was going to solve all my career problems and figure out exactly what I was going to do over the next few months.
 Easy!